openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

    move openvino_2022.2.0.7713 "C:\Program Files (x86)\Intel"
    ```

 4. For simplicity, it is useful to create a symbolic link.
-Open a command prompt window as administrator (if you haven't done it yet, refer to Step 1), and run the following command:
+Open a command prompt window as administrator (see Step 1 for how to do this) and run the following commands:
    ```sh
    cd C:\Program Files (x86)\Intel
    mklink /D openvino_2022 openvino_2022.2.0.7713